Bottas on pole for Austrian Grand Prix

 Further back, McLaren slow progress was evidenced by Fernando Alonso in 12th place and Belgian team mate Stoffel Vandoorne in 13th, although only the latter was using the latest specification Honda engine.

-(Reporting by Alan Baldwin, editing by Clare Lovell and Jon Boyle)
+Reporting by Alan Baldwin, editing by Clare Lovell and Jon Boyle